UPDATE: Five Essure Suits Survive Preemption [UPDATE]

 This decision, however, gives hope – and a next step – for the women implanted with the device.
-If you want to learn more about the lawsuits and whether you can take action, contact us here.
 You can also view the Judge’s order here.

 Special thanks to the ladies of Essure Problems for the tip and for their tireless work on behalf of victims.

 Camp Lejeune residents now have the opportunity to claim compensation for harm suffered from contaminated water.

 Read more here: Camp Lejeune Lawsuit Claims

 New cases and investigations, settlement deadlines, and news straight to your inbox.

 A note on class action complaints: